telstra/open-kilda/docs/design/flow-traffic-mirroring/flow-traffic-mirroring.md

 The group will have 2 or more buckets: one will represent output to the flow or ISL port, the rest will represent mirror actions set (i.e. routing to the mirror paths).

+## Need to decide
+1. What status flow should have if mirror path is down
+2. What path computation strategy mirror path should use (guess flow strategy)
+3. Should we use ingress meter for egress sink traffic

 ## FSM diagrams

 ### FlowMirrorPointCreateFsm